robstarmcdonald/Wifi-Reboot/README.md

 - The fill called wifi-reboot will temporary fix your wifi issues on Linux/Ubuntu.

+- Go to this link https://github.com/robstarmcdonald/Wifi-Reboot/blob/main/wifi-reboot and download or make a file.

-- Download the file from https://github.com/robstarmcdonald/Wifi-Reboot/blob/main/wifi-reboot to "/usr/bin/"
+- Save it to "/usr/bin"

 - Launch terminal and type these answers and type -> wifi-reboot (Type it again if the Wi-Fi wares out again).